freestar-archive/freestarcapital-freestar_flutter_plugin/README.md

 ## Getting Started

-See our [integration instructions](https://github.com/freestarcapital/freestar_flutter_plugin/wiki) to display Freestar mediated ads into your Flutter app today.
+See our [integration instructions](https://github.com/freestarcapital/freestar_flutter_plugin/wiki) to display Freestar mediated ads in your Flutter app today.

 ## Other Platforms